 Configure permissions for VDAs earlier than XenDesktop 7

-If users have VDAs earlier than XenDesktop 7 installed on their devices, Director supplements information from the deployment with real-time status and metrics through Windows Remote Management (WinRM).
+If users have VDAs earlier than XenDesktop 7, Director supplements information from the deployment with real-time status and metrics through Windows Remote Management (WinRM).

 In addition, use this procedure to configure WinRM for use with Remote PC in XenDesktop 5.6 Feature Pack1.